 - 1½ Teaspoon salt

-- Kindle some life into your yeast by stirring it into tepid water in a large bowl, along with a teaspoon of sugar.
-The key to success is the temperature of the water – too hot, and you kill the spores before they can work their magic, and if it is too cold the yeast will not be able to kindle to life.
+- Pour the lukewarm water into a large mixing bowl.
+To bring the yeast to life stir it into the water along with a teaspoon of sugar.
+The key to success is the temperature of the water – too hot, and you will kill the spores before they can work their magic, and if it is too cold the yeast will not be able to kindle to life.

-- For active dry yeast wait for five minutes to let it bubble up before adding the flours, salt and the sautéed scallion mixture.
+- Now add the flours, salt and the sautéed masala to the liquid.
 Beat until smooth with an electric mixer, or by hand, using a sturdy spatula, for a minute or so.

 - Blend in the cheese.

-- Scrape the gooey mass into the prepared pan, and coax it towards the corners with your fingers dipped in a bowl of water.
+- Scrape the gooey mass into the prepared pan, and coax it towards the corners with your fingers dipping them into a bowl of water if it is sticky.

-- Cover the pan snugly with a kitchen towel and let it relax for an hour or so in a comfortably warm place.
+- Cover the pan snugly with a kitchen towel and let it rise for an hour or so in a comfortably warm place.

 - Meanwhile pre-heat the oven to 350°F/180°C.

-- Once the bread has risen, gently poke some holes in the dough with your wet fingers to get the focaccia’s signature dimply look.
+- Once the bread has risen, gently poke the surface of the dough with your wet fingers to get the focaccia’s signature dimply look.
 Drizzle olive oil liberally over the top.

-- Bake in for 35-40 minutes, or until the bread is golden brown.
+- Bake in the oven for 35-40 minutes, or until the bread is golden brown.